 - On both machines, adjust your firewalls to open the ports described in Ports used by ArcGIS Server.

 - Install and authorize ArcGIS Server on Machine A and Machine B with Enterprise licenses.
 This requires running the Software Authorization Wizard on each machine.
 The Software Authorization Wizard is launched at the end of the ArcGIS Server installation.
 You can also access the Software Authorization Wizard by browsing to the installed shortcut.
-The installed version of ArcGIS Server must be the same on each machine and the same license must be applied to each machine.
+The installed version of ArcGIS Server must be the same on each machine and each machine must be licensed the same.